-Benign prostatic hyperplasia (BPH), also known as enlarged prostate gland, is common in older men.
-An enlarged prostate gland may lead to uncomfortable urine symptoms like the bladder unable to empty in one stretch.
+Benign prostatic hyperplasia (BPH), also known as an enlarged prostate gland, is common in older men.
+An enlarged prostate gland may lead to uncomfortable urine symptoms like the bladder being unable to empty in one stretch.
 It may cause problems in the kidneys, bladder, and urinary system.

 Prostate gland enlargement can give rise to a variety of symptoms, all of which tend to get progressively worse with time.

 The typical warning signs and symptoms of BPH include: